sdeeg-pivotal/cna-demo-greeting/demo2.md

 @EnableZuulProxy
 ```

-Point to the config server:
+Set the properties to point to the config server:

 bootstrap.yml
 ```